dchege711/study_buddy/readme.md

 :soon: Support filtering on the first set of filters.
 Filter by time too.

-:soon: Stick the footer to the bottom of the page.
-It takes up space unnecessarily.

-:soon: Include an about page with tutorial on how to use Study Buddy.
+:soon: Include an about page with tutorial on how to Study Buddy's features.

 :soon: Add an account page with configurable settings, e.g. code syntax theme, light vs dark UI, etc.

 :soon: Figure out why cards with similar content but different IDs exist in the database.
 There is a data replication bug lying somewhere.

 :soon: Change the underlying DS for the cards manager from two max-oriented priority queues to a balanced binary search tree.
 That way, you can visit a any card on the tree much faster on average.

+:soon: Suggest tags based on card content.
+Offer autocomplete for tags.
+The better the tags, the more organized the content.

 ### Support Text Search for Cards